Islands are one of the most interesting settings for a film, and it doesn't even matter if it's a tropical haven or deserted hellhole.

 Not quite dead but certainly not alive, the corpse begins to grasp at words, forming a strange buddy-movie setup.
 Hank utilizes the cadaver like a Swiss Army Knife and jet skis himself off the island.

-Childishly hilarious yet just as touching, Swiss Army Man is a brilliant directorial debut from Daniel Scheinert and Daniel Kwan.
+Childishly hilarious yet just as touching, Swiss Army Man is a brilliant directorial debut from Daniel Scheinert and Daniel Kwan, who later brought us Everything Everywhere All At Once.

 Isla Nublar is a volcanic island 120 miles west of Costa Rica, and it's home to the infamous fictional tourist attraction Jurassic Park, where real dinosaurs roam free for customer entertainment.

-This blockbuster hit revolutionized the use of CGI in cinema and launched a franchise that's still ongoing to this day.
+This blockbuster hit revolutionized the use of CGI in cinema and launched a franchise that's still going to this day.

 This grisly tale is based on the 1999 novel by Koushun Takami and was so controversial it was banned in several countries.
 Battle Royale follows a group of junior high schoolers who are forced to fight to the death by a totalitarian government.